 Heinrich Ortgies organized his firm under the name Ortgies & Company probably in 1919.
 Production is variously reported in English-language sources to have begun sometime between 1919 and 1921, but a German author (Gerhard Bock in Moderne Faustfeuerwaffen), writing in the period shortly after World War I states that the Ortgies pistol appeared “shortly after the end of the war.”
 The war ended in November 1918, so it is unlikely that production began before 1919.
-Several sources report incorrectly that Heinrich Ortgies died in 1919 and his business was sold after his death, however the German trade journal Waffenschmied for 14 April 1937 reported his death as taking place in March of 1937 at the age of 67.
+The earliest advertisement we have found for the Ortgies pistol appear in the 25 February 1920 edition of the German gun industry trade journal Der Waffenschmied, so the gun was clearly in production by this date.
+Several sources report incorrectly that Heinrich Ortgies died in 1919 and his business was sold after his death, however Der Waffenschmied for 14 April 1937 reported his death as taking place in March of 1937 at the age of 67.

 The war reparations forced on Germany by the Treaty of Versailles were rapidly destroying the German economy.
 Deutsche Werke clearly wished to manufacture as many guns as possible before halting production.
 The Inter-Allied Military Control Commission ordered Deutsche Werke to cease production of all arms and ammunition no later than 1 April 1922.
 However Tillig, in his February 1985 Deutsches Waffenjournal article, states that Deutsche Werke did not actually cease production until 30 September 1923, coinciding with the peak of the hyperinflation experienced by the Weimar Republic in the period between 1921 and 1924.

-quarter-million, and total production of 6.35mm pistols was approximately 183000.
-It may seem hard to believe that Ortgies & Co. produced only 16000 pistols in less than two years,
+approximately a quarter-million, and total production of 6.35mm pistols was approximately 183000.
+It may seem hard to believe that Ortgies & Co. produced only 16000 pistols in less than